zorro-ftw/zorro-ftw/README.md

 In this GitHub profile, you will find some of my projects that were built by me during the course or my newfound developer career.

-* 💻 Currently available for: Mid Frontend Developer position
+* 💻 Currently available for: Mid/Mid-Senior Frontend Developer position
 * 📫 You can reach me via: [LinkedIn](https://www.linkedin.com/in/zorersalih/) | [Email](mailto:zorer.salih@gmail.com)
 * 📍 Current Location: Ankara, Türkiye
 * 🌐 Available for: Fully Remote | Relocation | On-site (Ankara)